THE GREAT LIBRARY

 were being laid as far back as 1998….

-Both formats rely on minimal forms, motifs, schemas which are—for
+rely on minimal forms, motifs, schemas which are — for the

-the artist, and one trusts observable by viewers across varied
+artist, and one trusts observable by viewers across varied cultural,

-an essential abstract truth, message, or archetype. … 'The
+abstract truth, message, or archetype. … 'The Great Library'

-Great Library' concept is premised on historical/mythical libraries
+concept is premised on historical/mythical libraries (as the Great

-pictograms which, if sent into space, could hold sentiments and
+illuminations… pictograms which, if sent into space, could

 Excerpted and adapted from the Press Release for the exhibition,